gameqa/api-is/readme.md

 Additionally to having the REDIS_URL set you will need to have an instance of redis running in the backround on your machine.

+# The project structure

+The project is split into five major modules, each of which contain a seperate README which elucidates its purpose, nature of its contents and folder structure.

+    ./src
+    ├── /app          # set-up of the Express application ├── /models       # database models
+    ├── /routes       # all routes
+    ├── /services     # services shared by all modules ├── /utils        # currently only holds a validation file for structure of .env └── server.ts     # starts express server and chron tasks

 ## TODOS

 TODO: document API routes